theZhuLab/Zhu-Lab/projects/tools.md

 ---
 # {% include icon.html icon="fa-solid fa-tools" %}Tools

-We have developed and use various tools to probe the machanobiology of cells, with a focus on understanding receptor-ligand interactions at the single molecule level, but also understanding the impact of cellular forces on receptor mechanotrasduction and subsequent cellular behavior.
+We develop and apply a range of tools to investigate the mechanobiology of cells, with a particular focus on receptor–ligand interactions at the single-molecule level.
+Our research also explores how cellular forces influence receptor mechanotransduction and ultimately shape cell behavior.

 {% include search-info.html %}